Cal Worthington: "My Dog Spot" ads

 Go see Cal, go see Cal, Go see Cal.

 Worthington reportedly wrote the lyrics and recorded the jingle himself, with help from country-western singer Sammy Masters.

 The commercial's popularity was such that many children believed Worthington's name was "Go See Cal."
 Some even misheard it as "Pussycow."

-Animals featured as "Spot" included a killer whale from SeaWorld, lion, elephant, goose, bull, various snakes, rhinoceros, skunk, bear, a roller-skating chimpanzee, carabao, and hippopotamus.
-Even NFL player Deacon Jones once played "Spot" and sang the jingle.
-Worthington sourced animals from local circuses and professional handlers in the Hollywood area.

-In some ads, he claimed he would perform stunts to make a sale—such as "eating a bug" or "standing on his head until his ears turned red."
+In some ads, he claimed he would perform stunts to make a sale—such as "eating a bug" or "I will stand upon my head 'till my ears are turning red!"
 According to the Television Bureau of Advertising, Worthington was "probably the best-known car dealer pitchman in television history."

 Personal life and death

 Worthington was married and divorced four times.
 He had his last child in his early eighties.
-Notably, he never owned a personal car; instead, he drove used vehicles that were for sale at his dealerships.
+He never owned a personal car; instead, he drove used vehicles that were for sale at his dealerships.
 In a 2007 interview, Worthington stated that he disliked selling cars but "just kind of got trapped in it after the war.
 I didn't have the skills to do anything else.
 I just wanted to fly."

 In May 2010, he appeared in a political advertisement for California State Assembly candidate Larry Miles.
 The commercial, a throwback to the "My Dog Spot" era, featured Worthington and "Spot" alongside the candidate.
 Worthington maintained both his pilot certificate and medical certification until two years before his death and was type-rated on the Learjet.

 Worthington died on September 8, 2013, at the age of 92, at his ranch in Orland, California.

 After his death, his grandson Nick Worthington became general manager of the Worthington automobile business, and is reported to have appeared in subsequent commercials.
 In 2023, the Worthington family sold its final dealership—located in Long Beach—to focus on commercial real estate and agriculture.